cclib/cclib.github.io/sphinx/data_notes.rst

 Geotargets are the target values of the criteria used to determine whether a geometry optimisation has converged.
 The targets are stored in a Numeric array of length ``n``, where ``n`` is the number of targets.
 The actual values of these criteria are stored for every optimization step in the attribute [[geovalues]].

-**Jaguar** has the following geometry convergence criteria:
- * gconv1: maximum element of gradient (4.5E-04)
- * gconv2: rms of gradient elements (3.0E-04)
- * gconv5: maximum element of nuclear displacement (1.8E-03)
- * gconv6: rms of nuclear displacement elements (1.2E-03)
- * gconv7: difference between final energies from previous and current geometry optimization iterations (5.0E-05)

-Note that a value for gconv7 is not available until the second iteration, so it is set to zero in the first element of [[geovalues]].

 In **GAMESS UK**, the geometry convergence criteria for OPTIMIZE are:
  * maximum change in variables  <  TOL
  * average change in variables  <  TOL * 2/3